 With special guest speakers, informative breakout sessions, live musical entertainment, classic southern buffet and door prizes, SeniorFEST offers a day full of fellowship and fun for individuals or groups.

-More information about this year's event was on Tuesday, March 24th, 2015 will be coming soon!
+More information about this year's event on Thursday, March 17th, 2016 will be coming soon!
 Check back with us shortly for updated schedules, flyers and registration forms.

 The Ministerial Board of Associates seeks to strengthen and improve the relationship of the University with the people of the churches, pastors, and the Christian community.
 Members are elected by the Board of Trustees and must be in good standing with their Christian church.